-- Recommendations to minimise impacts of trees in the Southern Precinct in the report by ArborSafe (March 2017) are recommended for implementation. - An assessment was made of the possible courses of action to sustain the PC EEC and a combination of reduced impact, on-site planting and off-site planting (road reserve) along with restoration and recreation of PC EEC in neighbour public open space are deemed the most effective long-term solutions to maximising the condition and survival of this EEC. - The Holiday Park can better define the camping area in the Southern precinct that is within the Coastal Pines so that it is obviously an environmental area and people know this when camping here.
-Along with the recommendations in the Arborcultural Report parking can be restricted in this area with drop off and park elsewhere in the park. - The Southern precinct can be a case study and example for best practice holiday park use within a treed area.
-It can also be an education area for the PC EEC community and have a program of restoration registered with Saving Our Species program - as they currently have no sites of stewardship or works within this EEC.

-- The option of closing the Southern end of The Terrace Holiday Park was considered.
-While there may be regeneration the opportunity for weed overrun is very high as can be seen on the western side of the Pacific Hwy. - Weed invasion is a listed Key Threatening Process and without active management the land is likely to revert to weed based. - The Southern Precinct is less than 15% of the local CP EEC and the retention of this area operational within the park can generate funds to care for and consolidate those areas in the care, control and management of the Holiday Park, public open space and reserves.
+- Recommendations to minimise impacts of trees in the Southern Precinct in the report by ArborSafe (March 2018) are recommended for implementation. - On-site and off-site planting along with restoration and re-creation of CP EEC in the reserve are effective long-term solutions to maximising the condition and survival of this EEC. - The Southern precinct can be a case study and example for best practice holiday park use within a treed area.
+It can also be an education area for the PC EEC community and have a program of restoration registered with Saving Our Species program as they currently have no sites of stewardship or works within this EEC. - Weed invasion is a listed Key Threatening Process and without active management the land is likely to revert to weed based. - The Southern Precinct is less than 15% of the local CP EEC and the retention of this area operational within the park can generate funds to care for and consolidate those areas in the care, control and management of the Holiday Park, public open space and reserves.
 The park can also become a leader in the area of education pertaining to the EEC and provide experience for people to stay and removed weeds (as is done successfully in other areas see examples in this report).

-In summary it is recommended that the Arboricultural Report (ArborSafe March 2017) be fully implemented and that the Southern Precinct stay open as is the current use.
-Resourcing is recommended to go to both on-site and off-site restoration of PC EEC areas as suggested in this report.
-With the land owner's approval (Crown Lands) of a detailed 5 year, costed action plan, for works off-site that will see the regeneration of PC EEC in public areas will be completed.
+In summary it is recommended that the Arboricultural Report (ArborSafe March 2018) be fully implemented.
+Resourcing is recommended to go to both on-site and off-site restoration of CP EEC areas as suggested in this report.
+With the land owner's approval (Crown Lands) of a detailed 5 year, costed action plan, for works off-site that will see the regeneration of CP EEC in public areas will be completed.

 This can also be submitted to Council for review and feedback.
-A minimum of 200m2 would be re-created each year of the plan and then maintained on-going with the scope to rehabilitate at least 2 ha (of the 3ha of Crown Land) that is within the CCM of the Holiday Park.
+A minimum of 200m2 would be recreated each year of the plan and then maintained on-going with the scope to rehabilitate at least 2 ha (of the 3ha of Crown Land) that is within the CCM of the Holiday Park.
 Additional lands can be rehabilitated with matching grant funding for ecological works in the EEC.